Nebraska (NE) Car Sales Tax & Fees [+ Calculator]

 Dealerships charge what is known as a document fee or a “doc fee.”
 This is the fee that covers the dealership’s management of the paperwork to handle the vehicle title on your behalf.

 Unfortunately, you will not be able to avoid paying this fee.
-The average document fee in Nebraska is $222.
+The average document fee in Nebraska is $222., the average fee in Nevada is $440, with no statewide limit on how much dealerships can charge.

 When Sales Tax Is Exempt in Nebraska